Books We Dig:

 Yes Please

 Sometimes you just need real truth with real story about a real person.
-That, and I love Amy Poehler.
+That, and we love Amy Poehler.

 -